nasim67reja/Cpp-Intro/README.md

 When you do not want others (or yourself) to override existing variable values, use the const keyword (this will declare the variable as "constant", which means unchangeable and read-only):

 `const int myNum = 15; // myNum will always be 15`

+You should always declare the variable as constant when you have values that are unlikely to change:

 ### Defining Function